DrakeSeifert/RateCatz-Android-Application/README.md

 ---

-If you find a photo that your friends must see, easily grab a shareable the link by clicking the share icon from the Kitty Cat Closeup menu!
+If you find a photo that your friends must see, easily grab a shareable the link by clicking the share icon from the Kitty Cat Closeup page!

 <p align="center">
   <img src="https://github.com/DrakeSeifert/RateCatz-Android-Application/blob/master/ScreenShots/ScreenShot7.jpg" alt="ScreenShot1" width="400"/>